bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Customer impersonation tokens

-It's also possible to generate tokens for use in server-to-server interactions with a trusted consumer by sending a `POST` to the [`/v3/storefront/api-token-customer-impersonation`](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/customer-impersonation-token/createtokenwithcustomerimpersonation).
+It's also possible to generate tokens for use in server-to-server interactions with a trusted consumer by sending a `POST` request to [`/v3/storefront/api-token-customer-impersonation`](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/customer-impersonation-token/createtokenwithcustomerimpersonation).

 **`POST`** `https://api.bigcommerce.com/stores/{store_id}/v3/storefront/api-token-customer-impersonation`